jcjollant/gakneeboard/README.md

 * New Tile : Synopsis => capture altitude and fuel level

 # Done
+## 06/26/2024 626
+* Show list of frequencies for selection in corners list
+* Add separators in Corner data selectors
+## 06/23/2024 623
+* Added Copy from left to right
+* renamed Print to Flip
-* Added saved sheets support
+* Added Custom sheets support
 ## 06/15/2024 615
 * Custom Airport
 * Improved airport edit to avoid useless partial code request